Birthright citizenship in the United States: Mackenzie v. Hare

 Ethel Mackenzie was an American-born woman who married a British subject in 1909.
 When she attempted to register to vote in 1911 in California, Mackenzie was refused because she was not a citizen.
 She was advised that if her husband became a US citizen, she could register, but Mackenzie believed that her citizenship was a birthright and refused to have her husband naturalize.
 Mackenzie filed a suit in the California federal courts against the San Francisco Election Commissioners.
 She alleged she had not lost her nationality under the Expatriation Act of 1907 by virtue of the birthright citizenship provisions of the Fourteenth Amendment to the United States Constitution.
 Her claim was denied and she escalated the case to the Supreme Court.
 In Mackenzie v.
-Hare 239 U.S. 299, 311 (1915), the justices ruled that "Marriage of an American woman with a foreigner is tantamount to voluntary expatriation".
+Hare, the justices ruled that "Marriage of an American woman with a foreigner is tantamount to voluntary expatriation".

+Regan v.
+King

+John T. Regan, Grand Secretary of the Native Sons of the Golden West (NSGW), with the backing of the American Legion, sued Cameron King, registrar of voters in San Francisco County, to disenfranchise US citizens of Japanese descent and to subsequently deprive them of their citizenship.
+The lower courts had dismissed the case by referencing United States v.
+Wong Kim Ark and upholding the principle of birthright citizenship for all Americans.
+In 1943, the former California Attorney General U.S. Webb presenting Regan appealed to the Supreme Court, which officially declined to hear the case.